JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

  1
  2
 ```
-Note, that in the above example the original `x` vector is not mutated in the
+Note that in the above example the original `x` vector is not mutated in the
-process as the `DataFrame(x=x)` constructor makes a copy by default.
+process, as the `DataFrame(x=x)` constructor makes a copy by default.

 In-place functions are safe to call, except when a view of the `DataFrame`
 (created via a `view`, `@view` or [`groupby`](@ref))